 |

-of the European Trade Union Institute provides background
+new topic page of the European Trade Union Institute provides

-European works councils, participation in the European company,
+participation: European works councils, participation in the European

-of industrial relations in each of the 27 EU member countries.
+industrial relations in each of the 27 EU member countries.
+Particular

-Particular aspects, e.g. collective bargaining systems, health and
+aspects, e.g. collective bargaining systems, health and safety or

-safety or participation rights, can be compared "at the touch
+participation rights, can be compared "at the touch of a button"

-has a new trade union since May 1st, 2007: Unite with two million
+United Kingdom has a new trade union since May 1st, 2007: Unite with

-sectors among others in the metal industry (see Amicus
+represented in numerous sectors among others in the metal industry (see

 sectors), and the transport workers’ union T&G